Skip to content

 For more information about how to troubleshoot unhealthy WorkSpaces, see How do I troubleshoot a Windows WorkSpace that's in the Unhealthy state?

-"Directory unavailable" or "Authentication failure" error message
+"Directory unavailable" or "Authentication failure" error

-If you receive the Directory unavailable error message, then see How do I resolve the "Directory Unavailable" error in WorkSpaces?
+If you receive the "Directory unavailable" error, then see How do I resolve the "Directory Unavailable" error in WorkSpaces?

-If you receive the Authentication failure error, then see Why can't I use the WorkSpaces Personal client to authenticate to my WorkSpace?
+If you receive the "Authentication failure" error, then see Why can't I use the WorkSpaces Personal client to authenticate to my WorkSpace?

-"Something went wrong" error message
+"Something went wrong" error

-"Unable to register" error message
+"Unable to register" error

 When you try to register the WorkSpace, you might receive the following error message:

 "Unable to register.
 This device is not authorized to access the WorkSpace.
-Please contact your administrator for assistance."
+Please contact your administrator for assistance".

 If you activated the IP access control group, then confirm that the public IP address that the user connects from allows access to the WorkSpace.
 You must restrict access to trusted devices in the Workspaces directory.
-Expand Access Control Options, and check the following:
+Expand Access Control Options, and verify the following:

 Related information